They’re a knock-off of the Starbucks pumpkin scones.

 More Pumpkin Recipes!

-Pumpkin Pie Lasagna -Rich, creamy, no bake dessert will become the next staple for season!
+Pumpkin Pie Lasagna -Rich, creamy, no-bake dessert will become the next staple for the season!

 White Chocolate Chip Pumpkin Spice Pudding Cookies– Soft, fluffy little cookies infused with the perfect spices to scream fall!

 Pumpkin Pie Bars – Perfect flavors of the season coated with a delicious layer of the butterscotch crumb!

 - 7 Tablespoons Sugar